devviktoria/samples/jesterclub/README.md

 This is going to be a small website where people can post jokes.

 ## Technical information
-It has a MongoDB database.
-The backend is a ASP.NET Core Web API, which uses the MongoDB's C# driver.
-The client side is in Angular.
+It has two, ASP.NET Core Web API backends.
+One for an SQL Server database the other is for a MongoDB database.
+The client side is in Angular 11.
 Please note that this project is in an early stage.